 - Provide training to farmers on sustainable agricultural techniques

-- Improve the agricultural knowledge and practices of farmers living in extreme poverty (e.g., home gardens)
+- Improve the agricultural knowledge and practices of those living in extreme poverty (e.g., through home gardens)

 - Provide education to farmers on the production techniques and nutritional value of certain foods